-- 4. Summary Proceedings are to be commenced pursuant to s246 Criminal Procedure Act 1986 (CPA) and Rule 7C of the Industrial Relations Commission Rules. - 5.
+- 4. Summary Proceedings are to be commenced pursuant to s246 Criminal Procedure Act 1986 (CPA) and Rule 7C of the Industrial Relations Commission Rules.
+Any 'Application to Commence Proceedings for a Summary Offence' filed after 4pm on any business day will not be considered by a Judge before the following business day. - 5.
 The Summons will be made returnable on the Monday following 8 weeks from the date of issue. - 6.
 The Summons and a copy of this practice note is to be served on the defendant within 7 days of the issue of the summons in accordance with Rule 7C.2(4) of the Industrial Relations Commission Rules. - 7.
 The defendant or the defendant's legal representative is to file with the Court and serve on the prosecutor a Notice of Appearance (in the approved form) within 7 days of the service of the Summons.